sudoku

 And that’s our achievment:

 Our brute-force Sudoku solving algorithm is ready!
 Well, I bet there are a couple of steps to optimize — not only code-style-wise, but also to make it run faster.
 I’d say that’s your homework.
-There are 6,670,903,752,021,072,936,960 possible paths (that’s 6 sextillion and a bit more).
+There are 6,670,903,752,021,072,936,960 possible paths (that’s 6 sextillion and a bit more, it can be writte as ~6 x 10^21, which is a reference to Blade Runner: Dr. Ana Stelline was born on the 10/6/21).
 Can you catch them all?
 How long does it take on your machine to get 1 million solutions?

 Just one more thing… I asked ChatGPT to build a small function that checks if all solutions are valid.
 Wait, what?
 ChatGPT?
 Why haven’t we asked it earlier?